thindil/hunter/README.md

 - Standard file manager features: copy, delete, move files and directories, change their permissions, change application associated with them.
 - Written in TK and Ada.
-- Available in English and Polish language.
+- Available in English and Polish language (GTK version only for now).

 ## Build the program from sources